-The New England Patriots are the only team who has won the Super Bowl as the favorite in the last eight years – they did it in Super Bowl 51 and 53.
+The New England Patriots and Kansas City Chiefs are the only teams who have won the Super Bowl as the favorite in the last nine years – New England did it in Super Bowl 51 and 53.

 5) Favorites Love Florida

-Florida has hosted the Super Bowl 15 times before, with ten of those instances being in Miami, three in Tampa Bay, and one in Jacksonville.
+Florida has hosted the Super Bowl 16 times before, with 11 of those instances being in Miami, four in Tampa Bay, and one in Jacksonville.

-- Super Bowl 54: NE beat the Rams as 2.5-point favorites
+- Super Bowl 53: the Patriots beat the Rams

 7) AFC Loves the Sun